qtNeeno/qtNeeno/README.md

 Frontend Developer
 ------------------

 I am deeply passionate about the world of information technology.
 I have pursued training courses in web programming to embark on a career in this field.
-Currently, I serve as a full stack developer at a consulting company.
+Currently, I serve as a Frontend Developer at a consulting company.
 My passion continually drives me to seek challenges and learn from seasoned professionals, thereby enriching my existing skills and acquiring new ones.
 I am committed to furthering my knowledge, dedicating my free time to online courses and practical exercises.
 Empathetic, determined, and adept at teamwork and communication, I am deeply passionate about programming.
 My determination and curiosity motivate me to utilize my free time for continuous learning and improvement.

 * 🌍  I'm based in Torino, Italy
 * 🖥️  See my portfolio at [qtNeeno](http://qtneeno.github.io/)
 * ✉️  You can contact me at [andrea.lentini.dev@gmail.com](mailto:andrea.lentini.dev@gmail.com)
-* 🧠  I'm learning React, Tailwind
+* 🧠  I'm learning React, Tailwind, Angular
 * ⚡  I love fantasy books and videogames

 ### Skills